gseemann/NYTimes_article_search/README.md

         python test.py
 - While running, the current batch will be printed to the terminal along with the `_id` and `headline.main` for each article
-- The output will be stored in `output/output_df.csv`
+- The full output will be stored in `output/output_df.csv`
 - Note: Each time you run this, the output will be overwritten.
 To save multiple runs, go to params.py between runs and change the `file_out` variable to a new name